FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiArm.md

 Currently, the Romi will remain in *Arm Mode* until it is restarted.

-## Adding an Arm Position Command
+## The JoystickArm Command
-The JoystickArmCommand incrementally moves the robot arm components as you press buttons on the joystick.
-It would be useful to have a command that move the arm to the fully up or down position with a single button press.
+The JoystickArm command incrementally moves the robot arm components as you press buttons on the joystick...

-Create a new command called **ArmPosition**.
-In the VSCode file menu right click on the **commands** folder and select "Create a new class/command".
-Enter the name **ArmPosition** in the box.
-This will give you a template for creating your new command, which will include the class constructor and the **initialize(), execute(), end(),** and **isFinished()** methods.

 Before filling out these methods with code let's think about what subsystems and components we'll need to create this command.
 We'll certainly need the Arm subsystem.
 The Arm will move in response to a button pressed on the Joystick so we'll also need to get a reference to that.

-Import the Arm and Joystick command at the top of the file and create a private variable to each of them inside of the class.
+Import the *Arm* class at the top of the file and create a private variable it.

-Example...
+    public final Arm m_arm = new Arm();

 Pass the Arm and Joysick into the constructor and set the Arm as a requirement.
 Also assign the private arm and joystick variables to the parameters that you just passed in.

-Example...

-Now let's figure out what we're going to do with these.
+    m_arm.setDefaultCommand( new JoystickArm(m_arm, m_joystickIO));

+## Positioning the Arm
+It would be useful to have a command that move the arm to the fully up or down position with a single button press.
+This section documents positioning the arm in the fully up and down position...

 ## Testing the Arm Command
 We can test the Arm command either by using the joystick or from Shuffleboard.
 We'll setup our program to use both methods.